briceln/DataScience/README.md

 ### 3.1.2 Project status at the beginning of the course

+At the begin of this minor, we had to read the research paper and understand what the previous group did.
+The previous group did not know the name of the exercises.

 # 3.2 Our research

 The purpose of this research is the following: